SoftingIndustrial/datafeed-edge-connector/edgeconnector-siemens/README.md

 docker volume create edge-connector-config
 ```

-In this case the container should be started like this, to use the volume:
+In this case the container should be started like this, using the volume:

 ```bash
 docker container run -d -v edge-connector-config:/config -p 1443:443 -p 8099:8099 -p 4800-4900:4800-4900 --name edgeConnector softingindustrial/edgeconnector-siemens